 The College Research Awards have a high number of applicants, and as a result are highly competitive.
 Applicants with an outstanding track record of academic achievements and research potential are encouraged to apply.
-Those candidates with research areas that fall under UK Research Council Awards are required to apply to the relevant Research Council as well.
+Those candidates with research areas that fall under UKRI awards should also apply to the relevant Research Council as well.

 Tips for writing a successful proposal

 Your proposal should provide insight into what you plan to research, how you will conduct your research, and the contribution(s) it will make.
 At this stage your proposal provides evidence of your ability to write, think, create, and argue.
 It also helps indicate how your research will fit into the institution and its goals.
 A strong proposal contains a clear proposition and/or question, sets up outcomes that can be delivered, contains several propositions which are then connected to for the structure, is intelligible to non-experts, has a relevant audience, and shows critical thinking.

 The award provides full tuition fees (UK or Overseas level) with an annual stipend of £15,500 for three years (pro rata for part-time students).

 Candidates for the College Research Award must be seeking to start their first year of full-time or part-time PhD study in the College of Arts, Humanities and Social Sciences within the academic year 2021-22.
 MSc by Research programmes are not eligible.

 Applicants must be of outstanding academic merit and research potential.

 Information on how to apply will follow shortly.
 The deadline date is 04 February 2021 and appliants are advised to ensure that you have submitted your application for admission at least five working days before this date and within the School admission deadline if earlier.

 Please note you will not be able to access the online application form unless you have applied for admission to the University of Edinburgh.

 Also note that some Schools have admission application deadlines which are earlier than this scholarship deadline.
 Please check the relevant School webpage: